-Student Services Center, Kunsela Hall, Suite A208-A210

-(315) 792-7210; fax: (315) 792-7220

-Approximately 75% of students who apply receive some form of financial aid at SUNY Polytechnic Institute.
+Student Services Center, Kunsela Hall, Suite A208-A210 (315) 792-7210; fax: (315) 792-7220 aid at SUNY Polytechnic Institute.
 All students are encouraged to apply for assistance.
 Aid comes in a variety of forms, including grants, loans, and federal work-study.
 In addition, students who have demonstrated high academic achievement may be eligible for institutional scholarship assistance.
 The staff in the Financial Aid Office encourages students to apply for financial aid as early as possible in order to qualify for all available aid programs.